cody-scott/dagster-mssql-bcp/README.md

 See [Microsoft's documentation](https://learn.microsoft.com/en-us/sql/tools/bcp-utility?view=sql-server-ver16&tabs=windows) for more information.

-Ideally you should place this on the path, but you can specify in the IO configuration where it is located.
+Ideally you should place this on your `PATH`, but you can specify in the IO configuration where it is located.

 ### ODBC Drivers